saikrishnayadav764/Rock-Paper-Scissors/README.md

   |    id    |  String   |
   | imageUrl |  String   |

-- When any of the three buttons (i.e Rock, Paper, Scissors) is clicked, then the [Game Results View](https://assets.ccbp.in/frontend/content/react-js/rock-paper-scissors-lg-game-results-output.png) should be displayed
+- When any of the three buttons (i.e Rock, Paper, Scissors) is clicked, then the [Game Results View](https://assets.ccbp.in/frontend/content/react-js/rock-paper-scissors-lg-game-results-output.png) will be displayed
-- In the Game Results View, the opponent choice should be generated randomly among these three buttons (i.e Rock, Paper, Scissors)
+- In the Game Results View, the opponent choice will be generated randomly among these three buttons (i.e Rock, Paper, Scissors)
-- When the **Rock** button is clicked, then the rock image should be displayed as your choice in the Game Results View
+- When the **Rock** button is clicked, then the rock image will be displayed as our choice in the Game Results View
-- When the **Paper** button is clicked, then the paper image should be displayed as your choice in the Game Results View
+- When the **Paper** button is clicked, then the paper image will be displayed as our choice in the Game Results View
-- When the **Scissors** button is clicked, then the scissors image should be displayed as your choice in the Game Results View
+- When the **Scissors** button is clicked, then the scissors image will be displayed as our choice in the Game Results View

   #### Game Rules